MP

 4. Not every social media platform requires the same approach

-We are tempted to think that the purpose of social media platforms like Twitter, Pinterest, and Instagram is to promote our content.
+We are tempted to think that social media platforms like Twitter, Pinterest, and Instagram aim to promote our content.

-But what if each of those platforms is better utilized promoting a particular type of content that you post?
+But what if each of those platforms is better utilized to promote a particular type of content that you post?

 Example: You write a blog about small apartment living, productivity hacks, and self-development.